 Corporate CEO, Innovation & Transformation Architect

 Karsten is an Unreasonable Mentor.
-Karsten was part of mentoring virtually in Fall 2020 Programs, and has advised over 64 Unreasonable companies.
+Karsten has participated in 2 programs, including Unreasonable Impact Asia Pacific 2021, and has advised over 14 Unreasonable companies.

 Karsten was the CEO of the BSH Home Appliances Group from 2013 to 2019 and the Group CEO of Giesecke & Devrient from 2005 to 2013.
 Before, he held a number of Senior Executive and General Management Positions at Philips Semiconductors (now NXP) and served as the chairman of the German government IT-Summit chapters for Health and Security between 2006 and 2013.
 Karsten also was a member of the High-Tech Innovation Advisory Board to the German government between 2009 and 2013.